-“I think you’ve done an amazing job on this,” Caruso said regarding the legalization bill.
+“I think you’ve done an amazing job on this,” Caruso said regarding the New Jersey weed legalization bill.

-He explained that diversity in the industry and other issues need to be addressed by the Cannabis Regulatory Commission and not the legislature.
-Advocating for funding for programs will be part of the state’s usual budget fight, which has been very contentious in recent years, with a deal reached at the 11th hour to keep the state operating.
+He explained that diversity in the industry and other issues need to be addressed by the Cannabis Regulatory Commission.
+The legislature doesn’t need to address that.
+Advocating for program funding will be part of the state’s usual budget fight.
+Those fights have been very contentious in recent years.
+A deal is usually reached at the 11th hour to keep the state operating.